Students Walk Out for Climate Rally

 The rally for climate action began in Kambri at 12 pm.
 At 1 pm, protesters proceeded down University Avenue to Civic, and stopped for a sit-in at the Northbourne Avenue and Alinga Street intersection.

-A number of speakers addressed the crowd to “demand that the Liberal government take real action on climate change”, and were accompanied by protesters dressed completely in red.
+A number of speakers addressed the crowd to “demand that the Liberal government take real action on climate change”, and were accompanied by protesters in red robes, who are referred to as the ‘red brigade’ or ‘red rebels’ associated with the Extinction Rebellion movement.
 A representative for the School Strike 4 Climate movement told those in attendance that “it is through our education and science that we know what we have to do”.
 UnionsACT Secretary Alex White said, “There is no more important issue than the climate catastrophe that is facing humanity…There are no jobs on a dead planet.”
 Other speakers included Extinction Rebellion and ANU Socialist Club representatives, Tim Hollo from the ACT Greens, and First Nations activist Alwyn Doolan.

 Signs at the protest featured slogans from “Stop Adani” and “Extinction Rebellion”, to “I’ve seen better Cabinets at IKEA” and simply, “Fuck coal”.
 Chants included “Keep the carbon in the soil, no more coal, no more oil” and “Stand up, fight back”.